{{flagHref}}

 phone body

-The most commonly used plastic material in mobile phones is polycarbonate (PC).
-PC is resistant to mild acids, bases and neutral oil.
-PC materials exhibit fire resistance, abrasion resistance and oxidation resistance.
-The plastic casing offers high strength, elasticity, impact resistance, transparency and the ability to be freely dyed.
-PC materials are tasteless, odourless and inert to the human body.
+The most common plastic material in mobile phones today is polycarbonate (PC), which is resistant to weak acids and alkalis, as well as neutral oil.
+Additionally, PC materials have fire resistance, wear resistance, and oxidation resistance.
+The plastic body has many advantages, such as high strength and elasticity, high impact strength, high transparency, and free dyeing.
+Moreover, PC materials are tasteless, odourless, and harmless to human health.

 Ceramic Body